We loved the Dolomite's versatility and construction quality.

 The Dolomite 20 was the second most packable bag we tested.
 It fits easily into its stuff sack and can be shoved into a backpack for an over-nighter in the backcountry.

 Much like the REI Siesta 30, we really don't have a best application for this bag.
 It pretty much could be used for anything.
 It is NOT the absolute perfect bag for, really, any type of camping.
-And yet, at the same time, it COULD be used in just about any setting — that's what we love so much about it.
+But it does work well in just about any situation.
 The only things to keep in mind are it's not a really large bag and it's not really designed for weather colder than 30 or 40 degrees.
 Other than that, this an excellent multi-purpose bag.

 The Dolomite 20 has enough features to keep you happy and enough versatility to keep you on the move.